Rehydroxylation dating: Power-law kinetics

 Percentage mass gain through adsorption of water against time^{1/4} in years.

 The concept of clay ceramic expansion, post-firing, has been the object of discussion for a long time, first noted by Schurecht in 1928 to explain crazing in ceramic glazes, and confirmed in 1954 by McBurney that this and the expansion of ceramic bodies is due to the intake of moisture from the environment.
-Moisture expansion has since been an important property of clay ceramics to consider when using the material, such as clay bricks in constructions.
+Moisture expansion has since been an important property of clay ceramics to consider when using the material, such as clay bricks in construction.
 In 2003, it was proposed that moisture expansion could extend over much longer periods of time, contrasting with the previous research over more limited time scales.
 This was evaluated on bricks ranging from the Roman period to modern ones.
 It was ascertained that moisture expansion follows a power law: mass gain and expansion depend on time^{1/4} across archaeological timescales.
 For example, if the weight of a fired-clay ceramic increases as a result of RHX by 0.1% in 1 year from firing, then the weight increase is 0.2% in 16 years, 0.3% in 81 years, 0.4% in 256 years, and so on.
 The reason behind this quartic root dependence is uncertain; however, further research is being conducted to explain why, including NMR and IR spectroscopy.
 Despite the uncertainty, enough previous research and other more recent data have indicated that the law is valid, with moisture expansion and weight gain being proportional to each other for a specified material at any specified firing temperature.

 The basis of RHX dating depends on this power law.